apple/swift-distributed-actors/README.md

 Distributed actors require "latest" nightly toolchains to build correctly.

-At this point in time, the **2021-10-20** toolchain is sufficient to build the project.
+At this point in time, the **2021-10-26 nightly toolchain** is sufficient to build the project.
-You can download it from [https://swift.org/download/](https://swift.org/download/), specifically the following toolchain [swift-DEVELOPMENT-SNAPSHOT-2021-10-20-a-osx.pkg](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2021-10-20-a/swift-DEVELOPMENT-SNAPSHOT-2021-10-20-a-osx.pkg) is sufficient to build the current `main` branch.
+You can download it from [https://swift.org/download/](https://swift.org/download/).

 ```
 # Export the toolchain (nightly snapshot or pull-request generated toolchain), e.g.: